Cantilever Gates vs Swing Gates: What’s the Difference?

 The biggest difference between swing gates and cantilever gates comes down to their basic design and how they operate.
 A swing gate has one gate post with hinges, kind of like a door on your house.
 These hinges can be either bolted onto the post or welded, depending on how heavy the gate is.
 Sometimes the hinges even have ball bearings inside to handle heavier gates.

-A basic cantilever gate system works differently – it needs two posts instead of one.
-You’ve got a front post and a back post (what we call the counterbalance post), and the gate rolls on four rollers, with two rollers on each post – one at the top and one at the bottom.
+A cantilever gate system works differently — it needs two posts instead of one.
+There’s a front post and a back (counterbalance) post, and the gate rolls on four rollers, with two rollers on each post — one at the top and one at the bottom.

-Here’s something interesting about sizing: with a swing gate, the gate leaf (that’s what we call the actual gate part) is basically the same size as your opening.
+Here’s something interesting about sizing: with a swing gate, the gate leaf (the gate part) is basically the same size as your opening.
 So if you need a 10-foot opening, you’ll have a 10-foot gate.
-But with a cantilever gate, you need 50% more length for the counterbalance.
-For a 10-foot opening, your gate leaf would actually be about 16 feet long – that’s 10 feet for the opening, 5 feet for the counterbalance, and usually another foot or so for sliding room.
+But with a cantilever gate, you need about 50% more length for the counterbalance.
+For a 10-foot opening, your gate leaf would be about 16 feet long — 10 feet for the opening, 5 feet for the counterbalance, and usually another foot for sliding clearance.

 Let’s talk money — cantilever gates usually cost about 50% more than swing gates, and there’s a good reason for that.
 Here’s a straightforward breakdown: